 Nancy White, President of the Arlington Free Clinic, shared a story about a patient facing the complex barriers of access to healthcare including long work hours, lack of childcare, and deep past trauma.
 These are reasons why it's critical to consider social determinants of health.
-Thanks to CVS in the Community/CVS Health many of our clinics got grants to do just that in 2019.
+Thanks to the CVS Health Foundation, many of our clinics got grants to do just that in 2019.
 “We had a patient from El Salvador has been in the country for several years working as a day laborer.
 Recently, his wife and 3 sons were killed by gangs in El Salvador.
 He was able to raise money through his church to have his 8-year-old daughter brought to the US to seek asylum.
 After 3 months in a detention center, she is now with her father and has a court date for her asylum hearing.
 Her father is learning to be her sole caregiver with all of its challenges… Recently, he was scheduled for surgery and didn’t realize he couldn’t take her with him for the procedure.
 Arlington Free Clinic’s staff was thrilled to have his daughter spend the day with us!
 Our clinic now provides him with medical care, counseling and social services support.”

 Fidel is a patient at Arlington Free Clinic.
 He came to the United States from Madagascar 30 years ago, and first arrived at the clinic for diabetes care.
 Over the years, he’s lost over 50 pounds through biking, which has helped his diabetes management.
 Recently, his son won a full-ride scholarship to college, which he’s extremely proud of.
 Now, he continues to come for dental and medical care, as does his wife.
 If the clinic didn’t exist?
 “It would be a big problem,” he said.